About me

 • Generalizability and robustness

 I am interested in understanding the generalization and robustness of statistical findings across datasets, populations, and contexts.
-Specifically, I study the (empirical) nature of real distribution shifts, models to describe them, and methods to protect against or adapt to them in generalizing treatment effects, replicating causal experiments, and learning decision rules.
+My recent works study the empirical nature of distribution shifts in large-scale replication projects.
+I also work on methods that address distribution shifts in generalizing treatment effects, learning causal decision rules, and combining datasets.
+Related projects:

 These questions lead me to the fields of conformal prediction, causal inference, and multiple testing.